All Products

 When the player detects that the current VidAuth source has expired, this callback is triggered.
 VidAuth source expiration includes PlayAuth expiration and playback URL expiration.

-You can refresh the VidAuth source in the callback and submit the new VidAuth source object via `callback` to ensure stable and smooth playback.
+You can refresh the VidAuth source in the callback and submit the new VidAuth source object via `callback` to ensure stable and smooth video playback.

 @param callback The callback block triggered when the VidAuth source expires.